awsdocs/aws-php-developers-guide/doc_source/ses-rules.rst

 In addition to sending emails, you can also recieve email with |SESlong|.
 AReceipt rules let you specify what Amazon SES does with email it receives for the email addresses or domains you own.
 A rule can send email to other AWS services inlcuding but not limited to |S3|, |SNS|, or |LAMlong|.

-For more information about recieving emails see :SES-dg:`Managing Receipt Rule Sets for Amazon SES Email Receiving <receiving-email-managing-receipt-rule-sets>` and:SES-dg:`Managing Receipt Rules for Amazon SES Email Receiving <receiving-email-managing-receipt-rules>`
+For more information about recieving emails see :SES-dg:`Managing Receipt Rule Sets for Amazon SES Email Receiving <receiving-email-managing-receipt-rule-sets>` and :SES-dg:`Managing Receipt Rules for Amazon SES Email Receiving <receiving-email-managing-receipt-rules>`

 The following examples show how to: